Machine-learning-assisted Blending of Data-Driven Turbulence Models: Data-driven augmentation of RANS models

 Following \cite{schmelzer2020discovery} and \cite{cherroud2022sparse}, the scalar correction term $R_k$ is expressed as a "production-like" term, modeled as the inner product of a second-order symmetric tensor $\bij^{R}$ and the mean velocity gradient (see \cite{stocker2024dns} for an alternative, "dissipation-like" formulation):

 where $\bij^{R}$ is represented with the same tensor basis as $\bdelta$

 Using the preceding representations, the modeling target is now represented by the functions $\alpha_n^{\Delta,R}$.\\

 The $\alpha_n^\Delta$ and $\alpha_n^R$ are learned from data by means of a symbolic regression algorithm.
-Specifically, we use a Sparse Bayesian Learning (SBL) algorithm, originally proposed in \cite{tipping2001sparse}, for the Sparse Regression of Turbulent stress Anisotropy (SpaRTA), used in \cite{cherroud2022sparse} to regress the $\alpha$ functions from a large dictionary of monomials of the invariants $I_1$ and $I_2$.
-The reader is referred to \cite{cherroud2022sparse} for details about the algorithm.
+Specifically, the Symbolic Bayesian Learning Sparse Regression of Turbulent stress Anisotropy (SBL-SpaRTA) of \cite{cherroud2022sparse} is used to regress the $\alpha$ functions from a large dictionary of monomials of the invariants $I_1$ and $I_2$.
+The reader is referred to \cite{cherroud2022sparse} for details about the SBL-SpaRTA algorithm.